Prayer Prompts

 Welcome to the Prayer Garden

 The Prayer Garden is a place to still our bodies, minds, and hearts.
-It has four areas.
-You can stay in a single station or move between different stations.
-You can stand, sit, or walk around the garden.
-Feel free to linger as long as you want, sitting in silence or reflecting on the provided prayer prompts.
-The prayer prompts are refreshed monthly, often reflecting the sermons for the month.
-Other prayer prompts help develop various contemplative prayer models.
+Feel free to linger as long as you want, sitting in silence or reflecting on the prayer prompts offered at each of the four stations.

-We hope this place will help you connect with your heart and experience God’s loving presence as He lovingly listens to you.
+We hope this place will help you connect with your heart and experience God’s loving presence as He listens to you with care and love.

 Romans 8:26-27